Developer Guide

 It will check for duplicated documents at this point as this is where the program accesses the list of documents in the

-will then be updated with the updated case
+current state.
+The model will then be updated with the updated case.

 The following sequence diagram shows adding a document to the current case: